 A poorly designed materials-handling task is one where the strength requirements to complete the task exceed the strength capabilities of most workers.
-Most workers would not be able to perform the task without overexertion.
+Simply put, most workers would not be able to perform the task without overexertion.
 Poorly designed tasks generally require workers to lift, lower, push, pull, or carry heavy loads.
 These tasks may also include excessive bending, reaching, or twisting of the body.

 The following guidelines provide suggestions on how to properly lift and lower various objects.

-To increase material flow through the workplace-
+To increase material flow through the workplace:

-- Establish adequate receiving, storage, and shipping facilities including loading docks, ramps, fork lifts, hand trucks, and roller conveyor systems.
-Maintain adequate aisle and access areas. - Design the workplace to minimize material movement for operations relying on frequent manual handling.
+- Establish adequate receiving, storage, and shipping facilities. - Maintain adequate aisle and access areas.

-Eliminate the need to lift or lower manually, by using-
+To eliminate the need to lift or lower manually, use:

-- Lift tables and platforms,
+- Lift tables and platforms.

-- Lift trucks,
+- Lift trucks.

-- Cranes and hoists,
+- Cranes and hoists.

-- Drum and barrel dumpers,
+- Drum and barrel dumpers.

-- Elevating conveyors,
+- Elevating conveyors.

-- Elevated pallets,
+- Elevated pallets.

-- Gravity dump and/or chute systems,
+- Gravity dump and/or chute systems.

-- Vacuum systems, or
+- Vacuum systems.

 - Automatic feed systems.